ncsa/Swift-T-Variant-Calling/README.md

 To-Do
 ------
-* Add third option to execute variables: E, which stands for "End Here"
-* Fix the JointGenotyping bug (It appears that JointGenotyping doesn't wait for RealignRecalVC to finish before trying and failing)
-* At Align_only branching in VariantCalling.swift
 * Make sure that when a fatal error occurs (any point where the failLog is written to) the pipeline is killed there, as this will make it clear to the end user where the pipeline failed